 Most bacteria will not hurt you; less than 1% of different types make people sick.

 Many are helpful; some bacteria help digest food, destroy cells that cause disease, and give the body the necessary vitamins; bacteria are also used to manufacture healthy foods such as yogurt and cheese.

 But infectious bacteria can make you sick.
 They reproduce quickly in your body.
 Many emit toxins, which can damage tissue and make it unhealthy.

 Antibiotics are the usual treatment; when you take antibiotics, follow the instructions carefully.

 Every time you take antibiotics, you increase the chances that the bacteria in your body will learn to resist them and cause resistance to antibiotics.
 Later, you could get or spread an infection that these antibiotics can not cure.

 What are Bacterial Diseases?

-Bacterial diseases include any type of disease caused by bacteria.
+Bacterial diseases include any disease caused by bacteria.
 Bacteria are a type of microorganism, which are small life forms that can only be seen with a microscope.
-Other types of microorganisms include viruses, some fungi and some parasites.
+Other types of microorganisms include viruses, some fungi, and some parasites.

-Millions of bacteria normally live in the skin, in the intestines and in the genitals.
-The vast majority of bacteria do not cause disease, and many bacteria are really useful and even necessary for good health.
+Millions of bacteria usually live in the skin, the intestines, and the genitals.
+The vast majority of bacteria do not cause disease, and many bacteria are beneficial and even necessary for good health.
 These bacteria are sometimes referred to as ” good bacteria ” or ” healthy bacteria .”

 Harmful bacteria that cause bacterial infections and diseases are called pathogenic bacteria.
-Bacterial diseases occur when pathogenic bacteria enter the body and begin to reproduce and displace healthy bacteria, or grow in tissues that are normally sterile.
+Bacterial diseases occur when pathogenic bacteria enter the body and begin to reproduce and displace healthy bacteria or grow in tissues that are usually sterile.